-- · some measures do not directly measure the quality of the audits performed - a measure typically provides information relating to only one aspect of the inputs to achieving quality audits and there are many factors affecting audit quality - different quantitative results for a particular measure may be appropriate in different circumstances (for example, different engagement leader-to-staff ratios of hours charged may be appropriate, depending on factors such as the nature, size, and complexity of audit engagements).
+- · some measures do not directly measure the quality of the audits performed - a measure typically provides information relating to only one aspect of the inputs to achieving quality audits, and there are many factors affecting audit quality - different quantitative results for a particular measure may be appropriate in different circumstances (for example, different engagement leader-to-staff ratios of hours charged may be appropriate, depending on factors such as the nature, size, and complexity of audit engagements).

-Figure G1 reports the results of our audit quality indicators for 2021-22 and 2020-21, measuring our performance against targets formulated from past ACAG benchmarking survey results as well as our internal performance measures and policy requirements.
+Figure G1 reports the results of our audit quality indicators for 2022-23 and 2021-22, measuring our performance against targets formulated from past ACAG benchmarking survey results as well as our internal performance measures and policy requirements.

-Figure G1 Audit quality indicators - 2021-22
+Figure G1 Audit quality indicators - 2022-23

-Audit quality indicator Unit of measure 2020-21 actual 2021-22 actual Target 2021-22 variance Percentage of auditors who completed annual independence declarations.
+Audit quality indicator Unit of measure 2021-22 actual 2022-23 actual Target 2022-23 variance Percentage of auditors who completed annual independence declarations.
 This helps us ensure we are independent from our clients.
 Per cent 100% 100% 100% - Instances of non-compliance with our independence policy.
-Number Nil Nil Nil - Ratio of engagement leader hours to lower-level audit staff hours charged to in-house financial audit work.
+Note 1 Number Nil Nil Nil - Ratio of engagement leader hours to lower-level audit staff hours charged to in-house financial audit work.
 This indicates appropriate supervision and review of audits.
-Ratio 0.08 0.09 0.08-0.1 - Percentage of time charged to audits by senior staff - financial audits.
+Ratio 0.09 0.10 0.08-0.10 - Percentage of time charged to audits by senior staff - financial audits.
 This indicates appropriate supervision and review of audits.
-Note 1 Per cent 16% 19% 15-20% - Percentage of time charged to audits by senior staff - performance audits.
+Note 2 Per cent 19% 18% 15-25% - Percentage of time charged to audits by senior staff - performance audits.
 This indicates appropriate supervision and review of audits.
-Note 1 Per cent 23% 40% 20-30% 10% (a) Training hours per FTE audit professional - financial and performance audit.
+Note 2 Per cent 40% 38% 20-30% 8% ^(a) Training hours per FTE audit professional - financial and performance audit.
 This indicates staff are provided with sufficient training to undertake their work.
-Note 2 Hours 96 70 60 10 Staff workload - average chargeable hours per FTE professional.
+Hours 70 61 60 1 💽 Staff workload - average chargeable hours per FTE professional.
 This indicates an appropriate level of work being undertaken by staff to encourage audit quality.
-Hours 1,361 1,297 1,250 47 Post-audit and assurance quality review program - audit files with no material deficiencies.
-Per cent 93% 87% 100% -13% (b) Percentage of FTE staff allocated to audit standards/quality assurance/methods.
+Hours 1,297 1,253 1,250 3 Post-audit and assurance quality review program - audit files with no material deficiencies.
+Note 1 Per cent 87% 89% 100% -11% ^(b) Percentage of FTE staff allocated to audit standards/quality assurance/methods.
 This indicates appropriate resources are available to support audit teams to assess technical matters.
 Per cent 3% 3% 2-5% - Attrition of permanent employees as a percentage of total FTE permanent employees.
-Low turnover allows us to build a strong culture, retain knowledge and improve our client experiences.
-Per cent 14% 18% <15% 3% (c) Independent survey of audit clients' overall satisfaction.
-Index points 81 82 80 2
+Low turnover allows us to build a strong culture, retain knowledge, and improve our client experiences.
+Per cent 18% 21% <15% 6% ^(c) Independent survey of audit clients' overall satisfaction.
+Note 1 Index points 82 83 80 3